Follow Us

 Has the global healthcare workforce crisis finally reached a tipping point?

 Veronica Nilsson: “A commitment made by representatives of 40 national governments will not on its own end the global healthcare workforce crisis.
-But ministers and officials have made that positive commitment and we should hold them to account and work with them [...]Read the full article
+But ministers and officials have made that positive commitment and we should hold them to account and [...]Read the full article

 17 January 2024